mohamed255255/QuickPay/README.md

  3. payment page :
-     After choosing the desired service the user is transfered to this page , at first the user has to pick a credit card and then add the balance amount , the system will consider it as a payment transaction and shows a recipt for it , the transaction details will be stored in the server side and the fees are going to be reduced from his chosen credit card
+     After choosing the desired service the user is transfered to this page , at first the user has to pick a credit card and then add the balance amount , the system will consider it as a payment transaction and shows a recipt for it.

+ 4. A heart button to mark the service as favourite and also the service can be removed if the user disable the heart button

- 4. Quickpay page :
+ 5. Quickpay page :
    Where the user adds one credit card or more if there already credit cards are stored it displays them with their details

- 5. myHistory page :
+ 6. myHistory page :
    Get all the payment transactions only according to the service name and a date range

- 6. Help&Support page :
+ 7. Help&Support page :
    sends complaints and questions to the admin

- 7. profile page  : Where the user can edit his information
+ 8. profile page  : Where the user can edit his information and add a profile picture

- 8. Security page : Where the user can change his password
+ 9. Security page : Where the user can change his password